joe-taylor/ansibletests/README.md

 # Ansible Tests

-This repo is a storehouse for a random assortment of Ansible playbooks; mainly works in progress or feature demos/tests.
+This repo is a storehouse for my random assortment of throwaway Ansible playbooks; mainly works in progress or feature demos and tests.
 Each folder is a self-contained suite of one or more playbooks, and should also include a Vagrantfile to spin up at least one host in which to run aforementioned playbooks.